Automattic/jetpack/projects/plugins/jetpack/readme.txt

 #### Enhancements
 - Blocks: improve test coverage for better reliability of each one of Jetpack's blocks.
 - Carousel: improve general performance.
-- Dashboard: Add explanation when a feature is unavailable.
+- Dashboard: add explanation when a feature is unavailable.
 - Dashboard: improve the display of buttons in the update modal.
 - Jetpack Videos: add "Play Inline" setting to play a video inline instead of full-screen on mobile devices when enabled.
 - SEO Tools: improve usability of settings interface.